 - If your recruiters cannot tell a story that resonates with the individual on the phone – you lose.

 - If your recruiters cannot articulate the company’s hiring process, ensure a quick turnaround and that they have a great relationship with the hiring manager – you lose.

 - If your recruiters cannot articulate what’s unique, what’s challenging, what’s fulfilling about a particular role – you lose.

 A thorough candidate screen is more than gathering the basics (work authorization, salary range, why a candidate’s looking, where they’re at in the process), it’s an opportunity to sell the candidate on the role, team and vision of a company.

 First impressions matter.
 We often hear A-Players hire A-Players and that B-Players hire C-Players, when we talk about hiring managers.
 But what about your Recruiters, are they A-Players?
 If not, it’s going to be difficult to convince candidates that your company does in fact hire A-Players.

-Who you put on the phone with an active candidate says a lot about your company’s bar for talent.
+Who you put on the phone with passive (or active) candidates speaks volumes about your company’s talent bar.
 As recruiters, we are salespeople and we are marketers, but we are not selling widgets.
 We are pitching an opportunity to change someone’s career trajectory, their life, and help them get one step closer to their dream job.
 In doing so, we are not just speaking on behalf of ourselves, we are representing the employment brand of a company.
 The words we say, the way we talk about open roles, and our understanding of the greater industry in which we compete for talent – are all signs clues to whether or not our company hires A-players versus B-players.